BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_17.md

 Depending on the time of day, Bouffalant Bill will be either outside or in a train car on the upper right side of the area that contains a healing machine.
 He will sell us some stuff.

-!shop("Bouffalant Bill", ["Poke Ball", "Great Ball", "Ultra Ball", "Max Repel", "Escape Rope", "Full Heal", "Ultra Potion"])
+!shop("Bouffalant Bill", ["Poké Ball", "Great Ball", "Ultra Ball", "Max Repel", "Escape Rope", "Full Heal", "Ultra Potion"])

 In a train car at the top of the area you can access a PC and meet Stephoscope.
 Talking to her twice after visiting Teknite Ridge, you'll be given the *Houndoominite*.
 Excellent.